Michigan Tax Lawyer

 What Can the IRS and State of Michigan Do if You Fail to Pay Taxes?

-The government has more resources than any other debt collector, and it will come after you if you don’t take tax responsibilities seriously.
-Other debt collectors don’t have the right to garnish your wages or your bank account without suing you, but the IRS and the state can.
+The government has more resources than any other liability collector, and it will come after you if you don’t take tax responsibilities seriously.
+Other liability collectors don’t have the right to garnish your wages or your bank account without suing you, but the IRS and the state can.

 If you continue to fail to pay your taxes, things will only get worse.
 Here’s a look at some of the ways the government can make life difficult for you: